RasmusRynell/ax-devil-mqtt/README.md

 ## Features

-- Connect to Axis cameras and access their analytics streams
+- Connect to Axis devices and access their analytics streams
 - Record and replay analytics data
 - Command-line interface and programmatic API
 - Support for multiple analytics streams